elementor/static-html-output/readme.txt

-=== WP2Static ===
+=== Static HTML Output ===
 Contributors: leonstafford
 Tags: security, performance, static
 Requires at least: 3.2
-Tested up to: 5.1
+Tested up to: 5.4.1
 Requires PHP: 7.2
 Stable tag: 6.6.8

-Security & Performance via static website publishing.
-One plugin to solve WordPress's biggest problems.
+Publish your website as static HTML for improved performance and security.

 == Description ==

 Security & Performance via static website publishing.
-One plugin to solve WordPress's biggest problems.

 Keep using WordPress for what it's best at - managing content, but remove the security and performance headaches by publishing the site as static HTML.